- 1 comment

 This South African pastry pulls double duty as both a savory snack or a satisfying dessert.
 It all depends on how it’s prepared and served.
 Vetkoek means “oil cake” in Afrikaans, which makes sense since the doughy pastry is first deep-fried in cooking oil.
 The inside of the pastry is sometimes stuffed with minced beef and eaten as is.
 It can also be cooked plain and then served with honey, butter, jam, and/or cheese, turning it into a sweet treat.
 The crispy fried outside and warm soft inside makes the vetkoek a local favorite any time of day.

 South Africa is literally a foodie’s dream, pulling inspiration from all corners of its checkered past.
 The British and western European influence blends surprisingly well with adopted influences from the Southeast Asian immigrant population.
 Both are seamlessly fused together with the native flavor of South African dishes.
 The result is an undeniable unique, delicious, creative, and flavorful cuisine of which South Africa is inherently proud.
-So, if you’ve been asking yourself what to eat in South Africa — now you know!
+So, if you’ve been asking yourself what to eat on your next trip to South Africa — now you know!